Fine tune your design skills and potential with a degree or specialized certificate in Interior Design.

-LDSBC offers 3 degree options for the Interior Design area of study: 1) AAS degree (terminal); 2) Specialized certificate combined with general education courses into a transferable AS degree; or 3) Stand-alone Specialized certificate.
+LDSBC offers 3 degree options for the Interior Design area of study: 1) AAS degree (non-transferable); 2) Specialized certificate combined with general education courses into a transferable AS degree; or 3) Stand-alone Specialized certificate.
 Regardless of which option you choose, you will need to submit a separate application in order to apply to the Interior Design area of study.
 This includes submitting a digital inspiration board.

 Students completing the AAS degree will meet the requirements to take the NCIDQ (National Council for Interior Design Qualification) Exam, as well as the LEED, GA (Leadership in Energy and Environmental Design, Green Associate) Exam.
 The NCIDQ Exam is the industry standard for Interior Design Practitioners and (as of January 2019) there is legislation in 28/50 states regulating the practice of interior design via the NCIDQ Exam.